MrBogdanYT/learnpy/README.md

-This Repostory is for me testing and learning packages in PYTHON -> You can copy anything you want, just give credit =D
+This repostory is for testing and learning Python

-MrBogdan @ 2023
+MrBogdanYT @ 2023